broadinstitute/cromwell/README.md

 ## StatsD

-Cromwell collects metrics while it's running and send them to an internal service.
+Cromwell collects metrics while it's running and sends them to an internal service.
 By default this service ignores those metrics, but it can be configured to forward them to a [StatsD](https://github.com/etsy/statsd) server.
 To do so, simply add this snippet to your configuration file:

 ```hocon